If your child is arrested and charged

 If the police charge your child, they will either be given bail and allowed to go home or remanded and made to stay in custody before appearing in a youth court.
 If your child pleads guilty or is convicted of the charge, they will be sentenced by the youth court.
 For more serious offences, the youth court may refer the case to the crown court.

 If your child is faced with charges or has to go to court, you should talk to an experienced adviser.
 The Children's Law Centre offers free advice.
 Try their Freephone Advice Line: 080 8808 5678

-For legal and advice services in your area, call the Northern Ireland Legal Services Commission on 028 9040 8888.
-Alternatively go to the directory at the NI Legal Services Commission website.
+For legal and advice services in your area, call the Legal Services Agency Northern Ireland on 028 9040 8888.
+Alternatively go to the directory at the Legal Services Agency Northern Ireland website.